michael-hartmann/libhades/README.rst

 directory libhades/ and run::

     make
+    make install

-This will compile the library.
+This will compile the library and copy the shared object file libhades.so to /usr/lib.
+You might need to run ldconfig afterwards.

 Documentation